Illness at School and When to Keep Your Child At Home

 Iowa law requires a parent to verify proper immunization against diphtheria, tetanus, pertussis, polio, measles, mumps, rubella, hepatitis B and varicella to enroll in school.
 At least one dose of each immunization must be given before starting school.
 If your child has not received all of the following immunizations, you will need to work with the school nurse and their health care provider to set up a “catch-up” schedule.

-If it is necessary for your child to take medication at school, please observe the medication policy in effect for the West Des Moines Community Schools.
+If it is necessary for your child to take medication at school, please observe the medication process in effect for the West Des Moines Community Schools.

 - The Health Office must have a written daily or as needed authorization form from the parent/guardian.
 Please include the student’s name, name of medication, amount to be given, time of medication is to be given, reason for the medication, and parent/guardian signature.